Ankurgupta271/NoteApp/README.md

 ## 🚀 Getting Started

 ### 1️⃣ Clone or Download
-Place `NotesManager.java` in your working directory.
+Place `FileIO.java` in your working directory.

 ### 2️⃣ Compile
 ```bash